Ed Gagliardi

 Edward John Gagliardi (February 13, 1952 – May 11, 2014) was an American bass guitarist, best known as the original bass player for the 1970s rock band Foreigner.
 He was a member of Foreigner from the beginning in 1976.
 Gagliardi, most notably, played a Fireglo Rickenbacker bass guitar, left-handed even though he was naturally right-handed.
 It is widely known that he did so out of admiration, and devotion to Paul McCartney (most often self-doctored from right-handed basses, reengineered and played upside down, by Gagliardi himself).
-Gagliardi was on the albums Foreigner and Double Vision, but was fired from the band in 1979.
+Gagliardi was on the albums Foreigner and Double Vision.

 In 1981, Gagliardi formed the band Spys with former Foreigner keyboardist Al Greenwood, a band that set the tone for much of the 80's synth-rock bands, and received acclaim within the musical community.

-In the early 2000s, Gagliardi worked as a Service Department Writer at Rallye Lexus in Glen Cove, New York.

-Gagliardi died of cancer on May 11, 2014, after battling it for eight years.
+Gagliardi died of cancer on May 11, 2014, after battling the disease for eight years.
 Friends and family held a private ceremony.

+In 2024, Gagliardi was posthumously selected for induction into the Rock and Roll Hall of Fame, as a member of Foreigner.